Easy Street Records: Live At Easy Street

 On April 25, 2005, Easy Street was chosen to host the national ten-year anniversary conference for CIMS (the Coalition of Independent Music Stores), an independent record retailers convention and Pearl Jam guitarist Mike McCready felt the band could do something special as a "thank you" gesture to these retailers.
 Vaughan proposed a surprise, invite-only in-store performance at the intimate West Seattle location.
 During one of several meetings with the band's management about logistics, Pearl Jam singer Eddie Vedder showed up and stated his desire to make it work, and the show was confirmed soon after.
 On April 29, the retailers were bussed to the West Seattle store for what was described as a "work party".
 The band appeared, much to everyone's surprise, and proceeded to play a special set for the crowd of 200.
 Pearl Jam later decided to release a special EP of the highlights from the show.
 Titled Live at Easy Street, its two pressings have completely sold out, and it is the store's biggest selling record to date.

 Two other artists have released EPs recorded at Easy Street.
-Brandi Carlile's Live at Easy Street Records was released in 2007 and Gov't Mule's Mule on Easy Street (now out of print) in 2006.
+Brandi Carlile's Live at Easy Street Records was released in 2007 and Gov't Mule's Mule on Easy Street in 2006.
 In addition, several artists have recorded their in-store performances for radio broadcasts, including Elvis Costello, the Shins, My Morning Jacket and Brad.